debrax/exercises/gilded-rose/README.md

 # Gilded Rose

 Code for coding kata about refactoring (C#).
-Credits to [Bobby Johnson](https://github.com/notmyself/GildedRose) for the starter.
+Credits to [Emily Bache](https://github.com/emilybache/GildedRose-Refactoring-Kata) for the starter.

 ## Setup